andreiavrammsd/archive/go-pipeline/README.md

 Repeat the following request while changing ids and other properties, and watch the cli response.

+Read details in the [Pipelines and workers in Go](https://blog.andreiavram.ro/pipelines-workers-go/) article.

 ```

 curl -X POST \